Ykulkarni-ops/iris_flower_classification/README.md

 - The code is dynamic in nature.
 - To load the csv file for running the function in the notebook, replace the variable "csv_path" with actual file path.
 - Also, any changes made to JSON data such as changing the "is_selected" feature to true will not have any issues.
+- The code also runs if the feature reduction method is changed to any of the following - No Reduction, Corr with Target, PCA.

 ## Author
 [Yash Kulkarni](https://github.com/Ykulkarni-ops)